Welcome to Year 3

 Spelling Shed via www.edshed.com - is full of games which are geared to encourage your child with spelling tricky and common exception words.
 Logins can be found in the front of your homework book.

 Reading Books will be changed once the child has finished reading their book.
-There is a basket in each classroom for children to put their book.
+There is a basket in the classroom for children to put their book in.

 Bug Club via www.activelearnprimary.co.uk is an excellent way to practise reading at home.
 Children are linked to their school books and have have comprehension quizzes linked to the text accessed through a green bug icon.